-Program Goals for Business Administration Major

-Graduating Business Administration majors, as a graduating class, will demonstrate a basic knowledge of the functional areas of accounting, business law, economics, finance, information management system, international business, management, marketing, and strategic management. (continued)
+Program Goals for Business Administration Major Graduating Business Administration majors, as a graduating class, will demonstrate a basic knowledge of the functional areas of accounting, business law, economics, finance, information management system, international business, management, marketing, and strategic management. (continued)

-Analysis of I Results Performance Measure(Competency) The institution overall score will be above Description of Measurement Instrument COMP Exam Areas of Success In AY 2020- 2021, scores Analysis and Action Taken Despite the small sample Results of Action Taken (occurs in the following year) Continued use of the Business Knowledge & Technical Skills the median score of our identified peer institutions.
-Direct Summative External Comparative were higher across the board than our identified peer institutions size, the data has been consistent over the last six years.
-Peregrine COMP Exam in AY 2021- 2022.
-Accounting Advanced Business Ethics Business Ethics Business Ethics Business Finance Contemporary Economics Contemporary Global Legal Legal Management: Management: Management: Organization and Quantitative Quantitative Quantitative Quantitative
+Analysis of F Results Performance Measure(Competency) The institution overall Description of Measurement Instrument Areas of Success Analysis and Action Taken Despite the Results of Action Taken (occurs in the following year) Continued score will be above the median score of our identified peer institutions.
+Direct Summative External Comparative In AY 2022 2023, scores were higher across the board than our identified peer institutions small sample size, the data has been consistent over the last eight years. continued use of the Peregrine COMP Exam in AY 2023- 2024.
+Business Knowledge & Technical Skills Business Ethics Business Ethics B